-Measuring extremist behavior and discourse online presents a significant methodological challenge largely due to the volume of content.
-This paper assesses the extent to which discourse communities created by extremists identified through qualitative analysis in prior research are present in a novel Telegram dataset and can be identified through Latent Dirichlet Allocation topic modeling and network analysis.
-It then compares the results of Louvian and Girvan-Newman network community detection methods and the topics assigned to each community to see if the underlying structure of association between topics is robust to the use of different communities through topic modeling and network analysis.
-The results indicate that it may be possible to map discourse communities through topic modeling and network analysis.
-However, the comparison of the algorithms is inconclusive.
-This work contributes to our understanding of how computational social science methods can be used to measure and analyze extremist use of the Internet at scale.
+This paper maps discourse communities created by Russian extremists on Telegram.
+It assesses the extent to which discourse communities created by extremists identified through qualitative analysis in prior research are still present in a novel Telegram dataset and can be identified through Latent Dirichlet Allocation topic modeling and network analysis.
+It then compares the results of Louvian and Girvan-Newman network community detection methods and the topics assigned to each community to see if the underlying structure of association between topics is robust to the use of different methods for community detection.
+This work contributes to an understanding of how extremist groups operate online.

-Mapping Extremist Discourse Communities: The Case of the Russian Imperial Movement and Its Affiliates on Telegram
+Mapping Extremist Discourse Communities on Telegram

-In 2020, the Russian Imperial Movement (RIM) became the first white supremacist group labeled Specially Designated Global Terrorists by the US State Department (Pompeo, 2020).
-The group has transnational connections with other extremist groups (Gartenstein-Ross et al., 2020; Mapping Militant Organizations, 2021) and may have sent fighters to Syria, Ukraine, and Libya (Counter Extremism Project, 2022).
-They have also provided weapons training and paramilitary training to fighters (Mapping Militant Organizations, 2021) under their affiliate group Imperial Legion (Gartenstein-Ross et al., 2020).
-Their ideology focuses on themes of religion, a historical vision of imperial Russia, ethnicity, the concept of 'Western' culture or a Western world, migration (Gartenstein-Ross et al., 2020), and Russian domestic politics (Mapping Militant Organizations, 2021).
+In 2020, the Russian Imperial Movement (RIM) became the first white supremacist group labeled Specially Designated Global Terrorists by the U.S. State Department (Pompeo 2020).
+The group has transnational connections with other extremist groups (Stanford 2021; Gartenstein-Ross et al., 2020) and may have sent fighters to Syria, Ukraine, and Libya (Counter Extremism Project 2022).
+They have also provided weapons training and paramilitary training to fighters (Stanford 2021) under their affiliate group Imperial Legion (Gartenstein-Ross et al., 2020).
+Their ideology focuses on themes of religion, a historical vision of imperial Russia, ethnicity, the concept of 'Western' culture or a Western world, migration (Gartenstein-Ross et al., 2020), and Russian domestic politics (Stanford 2021).

 RIM's support for the Russian invasion of Ukraine was noted in a statement by Ambassador Michael Carpenter, the Permanent Representative of the United States of America to the Organization for Security and Cooperation in Europe, in June 2022.
-The ambassador additionally questioned why RIM continued to operate while other domestic civil society groups were repressed by the Russian government (Carpenter, 2022).
+The ambassador additionally questioned why RIM continued to operate while other domestic civil society groups were repressed by the Russian government (Carpenter 2022).
 Although RIM is not a Russian state proxy, Gartenstein-Ross et al., (2020, p.
 2) at the International Center for Counter-Terrorism write that the Russian government "could attempt to coopt or even sponsor the group when its activities might further Russian foreign policy objectives."

 Belew and Gutierrez (2021, p.
 312) argue that the white power movement, of which white supremacists are one component, is more organized and cohesive than commonly understood.
-They argue that acts of terror associated with this movement are both connected and "motivated by a coherent and deliberate ideology" (Belew & Gutierrez, 2021, p.
+They argue that acts of terror associated with this movement are both connected and "motivated by a coherent and deliberate ideology" (Belew and Gutierrez, 2021, p.
 319).
-They also label the movement "profoundly transnational" (Belew & Gutierrez, 2021, p.
+They also label the movement "profoundly transnational" (Belew and Gutierrez, 2021, p.
 320).
-Belew and Gutierrez (2021) define the white supremacist extremist movement in the US context to include: "Klansmen, neo-Nazis, sovereign citizens, Three Percenters, posse comitatus members, some skinheads, some militia groups, and similar groups who seek the violent overthrow of the United States through race war" (Belew & Gutierrez, 2021, p.
-Kindle Location 210).
-RIM has been associated with the ideology of 'Siege Culture,' a strain of neo-Nazi ideology (Johnson & Feldman, 2021).
-Belew and Gutierrez (2021, p.
-Kindle Location 255) delineate neo-Nazi groups as using "the symbols and ideology of Nazi Germany to imagine a white ethnostate."
-Siege Culture is based on the book Siege, which is considered a "neo-Nazi bible" (Johnson & Feldman, 2021, p.
+Belew and Gutierrez (2021) define the white supremacist extremist movement in the U.S. context to include:

+Klansmen, neo-Nazis, sovereign citizens, Three Percenters, posse comitatus members, some skinheads, some militia groups, and similar groups who seek the violent overthrow of the United States through race war" (Belew and Gutierrez, 2021, Kindle Location 210)

+RIM has been associated with the ideology of 'Siege Culture,' a strain of neo-Nazi ideology (Johnson and Feldman, 2021).
+Belew and Gutierrez (2021, Kindle Location 255) delineate neo-Nazi groups as using "the symbols and ideology of Nazi Germany to imagine a white ethnostate."
+Siege Culture is based on the book Siege, which is considered a "neo-Nazi bible" (Johnson and Feldman, 2021, p.
 4).
-It is shared transnationally by many neo-Nazi and white supremacist groups (Johnson & Feldman, 2021).
-Siege Culture is characterized by the themes of antisemitism, race, homophobia, abortion, chauvinism and sexual violence, religion, law enforcement and government, and discussions pertaining to Donald Trump (Johnson & Feldman, 2021).
-Its adherents advocate for violence and societal systemic collapse (Johnson & Feldman, 2021).
-I selected RIM for this analysis due to their prominence among white supremacist groups, the threat their transnational connections present to international security, and the accessibility of their associated channels on Telegram.
+It is shared transnationally by many neo-Nazi and white supremacist groups (Johnson and Feldman, 2021).
+Siege Culture is characterized by the themes of antisemitism, race, homophobia, abortion, chauvinism and sexual violence, religion, law enforcement and government, and discussions pertaining to Donald Trump (Johnson and Feldman, 2021).
+Its adherents advocate for violence and societal systemic collapse (Johnson and Feldman, 2021).